ReginaNuzzo/academic-kickstart/content/home/skills.md

 icon = "assistive-listening-systems"
 icon-pack = "fab"
 name = "Bionic Human"
-description = "I use a cochlear implant, which I've affectionately named 'Tiny Brain Computer,' ('Tiny' for short).
-Without it, I'm deaf.
+description = "I use a cochlear implant, which I've affectionately named \"Tiny,\" short for \"Tiny Brain Computer.\"  Without it, I'm deaf.
 I got Tiny as an adult, after I'd already been missing a sizeable chunk of my hearing since birth.
-My brain has had to learn how to hear many sounds for the first time.
-Adult neuroplasticity is amazing."
+So my brain has had to learn how to hear many sounds for the first time.
+Adult neuroplasticity is amazing.
+Curious? <a href=\"/ci-diary/\">You can read some descriptions here.</a> "

 +++